FedericoGaravaglia/portfolio-analytics-python/README.md

 ## Contact

-Feel free to reach out or connect if you'd like to discuss portfolio construction, quantitative finance, or this project.
+Feel free to reach out if you have some feedback or if you'd like to discuss this project, or portfolio construction and quantitative finance more broadly.